 * Dollar eases off two-week peak

-Benchmark U.S. 10-year Treasury yields were subdued below 1.6%, reducing the opportunity cost of holding non-interest bearing gold.
+Benchmark U.S. 10-year Treasury yields slipped below 1.6% and hovered close to a one-week low hit on Tuesday, reducing the opportunity cost of holding non-interest bearing gold.

-The dollar index fell 0.3%, moving further away from a near two-week high hit on Wednesday.
+The dollar index dipped 0.1%, moving further away from a near two-week high hit on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.